jcassiday/ELK-Stack-Project/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The cloud enviroment has two web servers, load balancer, and jumpbox in the same resourse and security group.
+The web servers have an availability set with each other and no public IP because the load balancer will provide it.
+The load balancer has a backend pool with the web servers and a health probe.
+The Elk Stack will have its own zone and security group but have a peer-to-peer connection to the East zone.

 Load balancing ensures that the application will be highly available, in addition to restricting requests to the network.
 - What aspect of security do load balancers protect?